Air conditioning problems can occur in office and work environments, particularly over the summer cooling period.

 Air conditioning unit is set to 18°C but not cooling

-Complaints are made that the air conditioning unit is not functioning as desired, even though the unit is operating and set for a temperature of 18°C.
+Complaints are made that cooling is not functioning as desired, even though the unit is operating and set for a temperature of 18°C.

 Solution: typically, when this issue occurs, the wrong service is in operation.
 Upon investigation of the controller, the unit is found to be operating in heating mode – sun icon – or fan mode – fan icon.
 The unit should operate in cooling mode – snowflake icon – to supply cooling.
 Remember air conditioning units perform the triple function of heating, ventilation and cooling, so it is important that the unit operates in the correct mode, as denoted by the icons on the controller.